For Applicants

 A: We allow violinists to compete a maximum of two times in the Michael Hill.

-A: No. Out of fairness to all the applicants, the Michael Hill will not make any exceptions and strongly recommends applicants do not wait until the day of the deadline to submit their materials
+A: No. Out of fairness to all the applicants, the Michael Hill will not make any exceptions and reminds applicants that New Zealand is in an earlier time zone (a day ahead of North America).
+We strongly recommend applicants do not wait until the day of the deadline to submit their materials in case they encounter any disruptions with wifi or similar.

 A: No. Out of fairness to all the applicants, the Michael Hill will only accept the repertoire selections as outlined here.

-A: The application round is meant to represent an audition, therefore works are to be played as per a performance.
-The Michael Hill will not accept edited or enhanced application recordings under any circumstance.
+A.: The application round is meant to represent an audition, therefore works are to be played as per a performance.
+The Michael Hill will immediately disqualify any edited or enhanced application recordings.

-A: Yes, provided it is performed and recorded after 1 June 2022 which is six months before the application deadline.
-Exceptions will be made only by prior written approval provided by the Competition’s management.
+A: Yes, provided it is verifiably performed and recorded after 20 May 2025, which is six months before the application deadline.
+Any additional exceptions will be made only by prior written approval provided by the Competition’s management.
 Please plan ahead and make any request early so that it can be verified.

 A: Yes, provided it is not more than six months (see above Question about previously-recorded works.)